cprovatas/InstagramIdea/Readme.md

 - display other core information such as # of likes, users that liked the photo, profile picture of poster, (perhaps some of the other hidden json info, such as 'user has blocked user' etc)

-to load/cache the images as you are scrolling instead

 **Features Looking Farther Forward - These will probably be more difficult to implement w/o the instagram developer api**

 - perhaps support for displaying a users profile and their pictures